 Loopback functionality is provided as either MAC RX to TX loopback, where the loopback logic becomes the packet source in place of the packet generator, or PHY TX to RX loopback, with the loopback replacing the demonstration test bench stimulus and checker.
+At present, the loopback logic is not available for the 2.5 Gb/s rates.
 Basic control of the state machine, allowing MAC speed change is achieved using push buttons and DIP switches on the board.
-See the board specific sections in Targeting the Example Design to a Board, page 209.
+See the board specific sections in Targeting the Example Design to a Board, page 228.